2004- Gunnar Orn

 02.04.04 to 06.05.04

-Stalke Gallery is pleased to announce the opening of an exhibition featuring works by Gunnar Örn.
+Stalke Galleri was pleased to announce the opening of an exhibition featuring works by Gunnar Örn.

 Gunnar Örn (b.
-1946) is regarded as one of the most significant Icelandic artists, and his works are represented in Icelandic art museums as well as the Guggenheim Museum in New York.
+1946) was regarded as one of the most significant Icelandic artists, and his works were represented in Icelandic art museums as well as at the Guggenheim Museum in New York.
 A self-taught artist, he began exhibiting in the 1970s.
-His works were previously showcased at Stalke Gallery in 1997 and 2000.
+His works had previously been shown at Stalke Galleri in 1997 and 2000.
 In 1988, he represented Iceland at the Venice Biennale.

-Gunnar Örn's works appear very open, allowing interpretation to depend on the viewer's own perspective and what they bring to the artwork.
-Thus, one can see the works as pure abstractions or variations on light and landscape.
+Gunnar Örn’s works appeared open and allowed interpretation to depend on the viewer’s own perspective and what they brought to the artwork.
+The works could thus be seen either as pure abstractions or as variations on light and landscape.

-Gunnar Örn's scope is not limited to being a creative artist; he also runs the exhibition space Kambur on Iceland and has served as a curator for several exhibitions at other museums.
+Gunnar Örn’s practice was not limited to his work as an artist; he also ran the exhibition space Kambur in Iceland and had served as a curator for several exhibitions at other museums.